-BIO 1111 Principles of Biology I BIO 1112 Principles of Biology II

-Biology 1111, 1112 are prerequisites for all 2000- and 3000-level biology courses.
-(Students must pass both sections of the Math Proficiency Test for all 2000- and 3000-level courses.)

-CHE 1101 Intro.
+- BIO 1111 Principles of Biology I - BIO 1112 Principles of Biology II - Biology 1111, 1112 are prerequisites for all 2000- and 3000-level biology courses.
+(Students must place above MAT 1002 for all 2000- and 3000-level courses.) - CHE 1101 Intro.
 Chem.
-I: Structure & Bonding

-CHE 1102 Intro.
+I: Structure & Bonding - CHE 1102 Intro.
 Chem.
-II: Chemical Reactivity

-CHE 2217 Organic Chemistry I Seven additional courses (28 hrs.) selected from the groups shown below.
-The selections must be made according to the following guidelines:

-1. One four-credit course must be selected
+II: Chemical Reactivity CHE 2217 Organic Chemistry I Seven additional courses (28 hrs.) selected from the groups shown below.
+The selections must be made according to the following guidelines: - 1.
+One four-credit course must be selected from each of the four groups below; - The remaining three courses, i.e. those not accounted for in guideline 1, must be selected from at least two of the groups; - At least five of the courses must be laboratory courses (\ denotes a laboratory course).

-Biology

-- from each of the four groups below;

-- 2. The remaining three courses, i.e. those not accounted for in guideline 1, must be selected from at least two of the groups;

-- 3. At least five of the courses must be laboratory courses ( denotes a laboratory course).

 All seniors, including all dual majors, will participate in the research poster presentation, which will serve as their Capstone Experience.
-(BIO 4492)

-Group 1

-Cell and Molecular Biology

-BIO 2203 Genetics

-BIO 2265 Molecular Biology

-BIO 3310 Cell Biology

-BIO 3301 Immunology

-BIO 3311 Advanced Genetics - Molecular

-Group 2

-Organismal Biology

-BIO 2206 Epidemiology

-BIO 2225 Endocrinology

-BIO 3309 Advanced Genetics - Human Molecular

-BIO 3316 Animal Physiology

-BIO 3320 Neurobiology

-BIO 3323 Developmental Biology

-BIO 3324 Comparative Anatomy

-Group 3

-Diversity

-BIO 2201 Vertebrate Diversity

-BIO 2204 Botany

-BIO 2205 Invertebrate Zoology

-BIO 2218 Parasitology

-BIO 3307 Microbiology

-Group 4

-Population-Ecosystem Biology

-BIO 2209 Environmental Health

-BIO 2217 Ecology

-BIO 2234 Marine Biology

-BIO 3321 Evolution

-Special topics courses will be assigned to particular groups.

-Strongly Recommended Courses:

-CHE 2218 Organic Chemistry II

-CSC 1106 Fundamentals of Computing I

-MAT 1117 Calculus I

-MAT 1118 Calculus II PHY 1101 General Physics I PHY 1102 General Physics II STA 2215 Elem.
-Statistics for Social Science

-STA 2216 Statistical Methods Suggested First-Year Schedule:
+(BIO 4492) Group 1 Cell and Molecular Biology BIO 2203 Genetics\ BIO 2265 Molecular Biology\ BIO 3310 Cell Biology\ BIO 3301 Immunology\ BIO 3311 Advanced Genetics - Molecular Group 2 Organismal Biology BIO 2206 Epidemiology BIO 2225 Endocrinology BIO 3309 Advanced Genetics - Human BIO 3316 Animal Physiology\ BIO 3320 Neurobiology BIO 3323 Developmental Biology\ BIO 3324 Comparative Anatomy\ Group 3 Diversity BIO 2201 Vertebrate Diversity\ BIO 2204 Botany\ BIO 2205 Invertebrate Zoology\ BIO 2218 Parasitology\ BIO 3307 Microbiology\ Group 4 Population-Ecosystem Biology BIO 2209 Environmental Health BIO 2217 Ecology\ BIO 2234 Marine Biology\ BIO 3321 Evolution Special topics courses will be assigned to particular groups.
+Strongly Recommended Courses: CHE 2218 Organic Chemistry II CSC 1106 The Art of Programming MAT 1117 Calculus I MAT 1118 Calculus II PHY 1101 General Physics I PHY 1102 General Physics II STA 2215 Elem.
+Statistics for Social Science STA 2216 Statistical Methods Suggested First-Year Schedule:

-BIO 1111 & 1112 Principles of Biology I & II

-CHE 1101 & 1102 General Chemistry I & II or BLAR
+BIO 1111 & 1112 Principles of Biology I & II CHE 1101 & 1102 General Chemistry I & II Introductory English First Year Seminar Other courses as appropriate for the individual NOTES:

-English Composition First-year Seminar

-NOTES:

-1. The course load for each semester is usually four courses.
+- The course load for each semester is usually four courses.
 All Biology majors take Principles of Biology (BIO 1111, 1112) in the fall and spring semesters.
-Students who decide to take General Chemistry (CHE 1101, 1102) in their first year should consult with their adviser or, if their adviser is from another Department, with a faculty member in the Biology Department before making this decision.
-The third first-year course is usually English Composition.
-The other one or two courses should be chosen to fulfill a Basic Liberal Arts Requirement as well as the First-year Seminar requirement.
-All courses should be selected only after consultation with the academic adviser and a Biology adviser.
+Students who decide to take General Chemistry (CHE 1101, 1102) in their first year should consult with their advisor or, if their advisor is from another Department, with a faculty member in the Biology Department before making this decision.
+The third first-year course is usually Introductory English.
+The other courses should be chosen to fulfill a general college Requirement as well as the First Year Seminar requirement. - All courses should be selected only after consultation with the academic advisor and a Biology advisor.
 ENVIRONMENTAL SPECIALIZATION WITHIN THE MAJOR (48 HRS.)
 Required:

 All courses required for the basic Biology major, including the Capstone Experience.
 From the seven selected courses:

 3 should be chosen from group 4

 2 should be chosen from group 3

 1 should be chosen from group 2

 1 should be chosen from group 1

 Recommended: